 Hey hey!
-Going great, just got back from picking up some of my art pieces at Wyland’s Studio Gallery in Laguna Beach, CA. I was featured during Augusts’ Art Walk and the gallery kept some of my artwork on display for a couple months.
+Going great, just got back from picking up some of my wave sculptures and coastal art pieces at Wyland’s Laguna Beach Art Gallery.
+I was featured during Augusts’ Art Walk and the gallery kept some of my artwork on display for a couple months.
 What an awesome gallery!
 I was really honored to get my work featured there.

 My path to artistry has been quite interesting.
 Fast forward to my third year in college, I was on my way to earning a Business degree, sitting through long lectures and endless assignments, focusing more on the social aspects of college (which was awesomely distracting) and found myself seriously questioning what I was going to be doing with my life.
 Mid semester I dropped all my classes and enrolled into a Career Planning course at a local Junior college.
 It was there that I realized creativity and design was at the top of my list – business was last.
 From there I returned to college, focusing on a degree in Communications with a minor in Graphic Design.
 I began enjoying all of my classes and doing really well.
 I decided to complete the remainder of my design classes studying abroad in Australia.
 Best decision ever!